Pamela Adlon: Career

 Adlon's professional relationship with Louis C.K. began in 2006 when she played his wife in the short-lived HBO sitcom Lucky Louie.
 She appeared as the friend of Louie (a fictional character based on C.K.) in his FX single-camera series Louie.
 She appeared in every season but the third.
 Adlon co-wrote seven episodes of the series and became a consulting producer.
 She earned a total of four Primetime Emmy Award nominations for her work on Louie.
-She earned two nominations as a producer for Best Comedy Series, one nomination for Outstanding Writing for a Comedy Series for co-writing the episode "Daddy's Girlfriend Part 1", and one nomination for Outstanding Guest Actress in a Comedy Series.
+She earned two nominations as a producer for Outstanding Comedy Series, one nomination for Outstanding Writing for a Comedy Series for co-writing the episode "Daddy's Girlfriend Part 1", and one nomination for Outstanding Guest Actress in a Comedy Series.

 In 2015, FX gave a pilot order to Better Things, a comedy created by and starring Adlon.
 She plays an actress raising three daughters.
 The pilot was written by Adlon and Louis C.K., who also directed it.
 It was picked up for a 10-episode series on August 7, 2015.
 The show, which premiered on September 8, 2016, is semi-autobiographical.
 C.K. served as a co-writer and occasional director for the first two seasons, while Adlon has served as director and writer throughout the series' run.

 The series received widespread critical acclaim and was honored with a Peabody Award.
 Adlon received a Primetime Emmy Award nomination for Outstanding Lead Actress in a Comedy Series for the first two seasons of Better Things.
 She also received a nomination for the Golden Globe Award for Best Actress – Television Series Musical or Comedy, and four nominations for the TCA Award for Individual Achievement in Comedy.
 Adlon was represented by manager Dave Becky until November 2017, when she fired him following his involvement in the Louis C.K. sexual harassment scandal.

 Adlon had recent live-action roles in the romantic drama film First Girl I Loved (2016), the science fiction action film Bumblebee (2018), and the comedy-drama film The King of Staten Island (2020).
 She had a guest role as Mrs. Wolowitz in the CBS sitcom Young Sheldon (2017) and a recurring role as Dr. Leigh in the acclaimed NBC drama series This Is Us (2020).

+Adlon made her feature directorial debut with Babes.